jrief/django-angular/README.md

 New in 0.7.7
 --------------
+* Tested with Django-1.7, Django-1.6 and Django-1.5
+* Tested on Python 2.7 and Python 3.3
 * Huge refactoring of the code base.
 It now is much easier to understand the code and to add custom Fields and Widgets.
 * Fixed the behaviour of all Widgets offered by Django.
 They now all validate independently of the